NickBlow/Mythras-charsheet/app/content/cults.md

 **Privileges:** Diplomatic immunity, access to Alliance treasury and fleets.

 **Rewards:** The character can accomplish incredible feats or inspire others to through sheer force of will.
 A successful Willpower roll is needed for the desired effect.
 They might lead an army across frozen tundra in the dead of winter without any deserters, or overcome a failed Athletics roll to climb a summit.
 GM's discretion on the difficulty of the task.
-Only usable once per game session.
-Cost: one or more levels of Fatigue as decided by the GM.
+Cost: one or more levels of Fatigue as decided by the GM + one luck point.
+The luck point is refunded if the willpower roll fails.

+# The Hutt Cartel

+> "Credits talk.
+Everything else walks."

+The Hutt Cartel is the galaxy's oldest and most powerful criminal syndicate, controlling vast networks of smuggling, gambling, spice trade, and slavery.
+Built on profit, fear, and influence, the Cartel operates above the law through wealth and intimidation.
+From their palace strongholds, the Hutts pull strings across a thousand worlds.

+---

+## Skills

+Commerce, Deceit, Influence, Streetwise, Bureaucracy, Gambling, Customs (Criminal Underworld), Willpower, Perception, Insight

+---

+## Restrictions and Taboos

+- Never steal from the Cartel or its clients.
+- All debts must be paid — with interest.
+- Betrayal is rewarded with a bounty on your head.
+- Family (kajidic) comes before personal ambition.

+---

+## Membership

+**Why Join:** Power, wealth, and protection in the galaxy's most lucrative criminal enterprise.
+The Cartel offers opportunities unavailable to those bound by law.

+**Joining at Character Creation:**
+Players may begin as **Enforcers** working for a Hutt kajidic.

+**Joining During Play:**
+Requires proving your worth through profitable dealings or effective violence.
+**Minimum Requirements:** Commerce 40%, Streetwise 40%, Intimidation 40%.

+### Enforcer – "Make an Example"

+**Requirements:** Three skills at 40%

+**Duties:** Collect debts, guard shipments, enforce Cartel will.

+**Privileges:** Protection from rival gangs; access to black market goods at standard prices.

+**Rewards:** +10% to Willpower or Streetwise.

+### Lieutenant – "Everything Has a Price"

+**Requirements:** Three skills at 50%.
+One successful operation worth at least 10,000 credits.

+**Duties:** Manage cantinas, gambling dens, or smuggling routes; report to your Hutt master.

+**Privileges:**

+- 10% discount on black market equipment
+- Gain a small business front (cantina, garage, or warehouse) that generates 500 credits per month.
+  **Rewards:** May call in 1d3 thugs once per adventure.
+Their loyalty is questionable!

+### Underboss – "The Syndicate Remembers"

+**Requirements:** Three skills at 70%; successful management of Cartel operations for one year.

+**Duties:** Oversee multiple operations; expand Cartel influence; eliminate threats.

+**Privileges:**

+- 25% discount on black market equipment
+- Access to Cartel safe houses across the galaxy
+- May requisition a small ship or vehicle
+- Command 2d6 enforcers for operations

+**Rewards:** +1 permanent Luck Point.
+Gain a permanent NPC lieutenant who assists with operations.

+### Vigo – "The Cartel Provides"

+**Requirements:** Three skills at 90%; control of a major criminal operation or territory worth 100,000+ credits annually.

+**Duties:** Command entire sectors of Cartel operations; negotiate with other syndicates; represent your kajidic.

+**Privileges:**

+- 50% discount on black market equipment
+- Personal compound with guards and servants
+- You gain 2,000 credits per month in tribute.
+- Access to Cartel intelligence networks
+- May call in a bounty hunter or assassin once per campaign arc
+- The Cartel will provide legal defense and bribes if arrested

+**Rewards:** Your reputation precedes you.
+When dealing with criminals, smugglers, or those in the underworld, all social skill rolls are one grade easier.

+### Hutt Lord – "The Galaxy Bows to Credits"

+**Requirements:** Two skills at 110%; personal wealth exceeding 1 million credits; approval from the Hutt Council.

+**Duties:** Rule your kajidic; expand Cartel dominance; destroy enemies of profit.

+**Privileges:**

+- 75% discount on all black market equipment
+- Palatial fortress with private army
+- Access to all Cartel resources including mercenary fleets
+- Diplomatic immunity in Hutt Space
+- May place bounties up to 500,000 credits

+**Rewards:** You are untouchable.
+Using a luck point, you may declare that you "have arrangements in place" — automatically succeeding at one social or intelligence gathering roll as your vast network of bribed officials, blackmailed politicians, and loyal operatives comes through.
+Additionally, if your character is killed, you may reveal they used a body double who is killed in your place.
+This ability may not be used again until you find another body double at the cost of 10 experience rolls.